-Ways to Make Garden Maintenance Easier on Your Back
+10 Ways to Make Garden Maintenance Easier on Your Back

-Ways to Make Garden Maintenance Easier on Your Back
+10 Ways to Make Garden Maintenance Easier on Your Back

 Gardening can be tough on your back, but with the right tools and techniques, you can reduce strain and enjoy it pain-free.
-Here’s a quick summary of some the best ways to protect your back while maintaining your garden:
+Here’s a quick summary of the 10 best ways to protect your back while maintaining your garden:

 • Practice good posture: Bend at the hips and use your legs for lifting.